 - Gasoline and its vapors are highly flammable and explosive.
 Always refuel according to this procedure to reduce the risk of fire and explosion. - Gasoline is poisonous and can cause injury or death.
 Handle gasoline with care.
 Never siphon gasoline by mouth.
 If you should swallow some gasoline or inhale a lot of gasoline vapor, or get some gasoline in your eyes, see your doctor immediately.
 If gasoline spills on your skin, wash with soap and water.
-If gasoline spills on your clothes. - 1.
-Stop the engine. - Be sure you are in a well-ventilated outdoor area, either securely moored or trailered. - Make sure no one is in the boat. - 4.
-Do not smoke and keep away from sparks, flames, static electric discharge, or other sources of ignition. - If you use a portable container to store and dispense fuel, only use a locally approved GASOLINE container. - Touch the fuel nozzle to the filler opening or funnel to help prevent electrostatic sparks. - Fill the fuel tank, but do not overfill.
-Fuel can expand and overflow if the temperature increases. - 8.
-Tighten the filler cap securely.
+If gasoline spills on your clothing, change your clothes.

-Wipe up any spilled gasoline immediately with dry rags.
-Dispose rags properly.
-According to local laws or regulations.
+- 1. Make sure that the engine is stopped. - 2.
+Make sure that the boat is in a well-ventilated outdoor area, either securely moored or trailered. - 3.
+Make sure that no one is in the boat. - Do not smoke and keep away from sparks, flames, static electric discharge, or other sources of ignition. - If you use a portable container to store and dispense fuel, only use a locally approved GASOLINE container. - Touch the fuel nozzle to the filler opening or funnel to help prevent electrostatic sparks. - Fill the fuel tank, but do not overfill.
+WARNING!
+Do not overfill.
+Otherwise fuel can expand and overflow if the temperature increases.
+[EWM02610] - 8.
+Tighten the fuel tank cap securely. - Wipe up any spilled gasoline immediately with dry rags.
+Dispose of rags properly according to local laws or regulations.